Mentalab-hub/explorepy/docs/installation.rst

     ERROR: Command errored out with exit status 4294967295: python setup.py egg_info Check the logs for full command output.

-Solution: To fix this error, install numpy separately by `pip install numpy` and then install explorepy.
+Solution: To fix this error, install numpy separately by ``pip install numpy`` and then install explorepy.

+**4. OSError: A socket operation was attempted to an unreachable network.**

+Solution: Make sure that the device is paired with your computer and try again.

+**5. ValueError: Error opening socket.**

+Solution: Make sure the Bluetooth module of operating system is on and working.

+**6. OSError: The handle is invalid.**

+Solution: Make sure the Bluetooth module of operating system is on and working.

+**7. DeviceNotFoundError: No device found with the name: Explore_####**

+Solution: Make sure the device is on and in advertising mode (blinking in blue at 1Hz).
+If the Bluetooth module of your computer is off, you may also get this error.